 Whether you're looping through a list of users, filtering a set of transactions, or traversing a queue of tasks — iteration is at the heart of Java programming.
-And in Java, this power lies in three key interfaces: Iterable
+And in Java, this power lies in three key interfaces: Iterable, Collection, and Iterator.

 Understanding these not only makes your code more elegant and efficient, but also unlocks the flexibility of Java’s Collection Framework, enabling support for functional programming, concurrent access, and performance-tuned iteration strategies.